-- (1) The letter "L" denotes the person's long position in such Shares. - (2) Ms. Rong and Mr. Ni hold 90% and 10% of the entire issued share capital of Winmate respectively.
-Ms. Rong is the spouse of Mr. Ni, and therefore, Ms. Rong and Mr. Ni are deemed to be interested in the Shares held by Winmate. - (3) Yardley Finance Limited ("Yardley") is owned as to 100% by Mr. Chan Kin Sun.
-Therefore, Mr. Chan Kin Sun is deemed to be interested in the Shares held by Yardley. - (4) As at 31 December 2022, the issued share capital is 850,000,000 Shares.
+(1) The letter "L" denotes the person's long position in such shares.

+- (2) Ms. Rong and Mr. Ni hold 90% and 10% of the entire issued share capital of Winmate respectively.
+Ms. Rong is the spouse of Mr. Ni, and therefore, Ms. Rong and Mr. Ni are deemed to be interested in the shares held by Winmate. - (3) Yardley Finance Limited ("Yardley") is owned as to 100% by Mr. Chan Kin Sun.
+Therefore, Mr. Chan Kin Sun is deemed to be interested in the shares of the Company held by Yardley. - (4) As at 31 December 2023, the Company had 850,000,000 shares in issue.

-Save as disclosed above, as at 31 December 2022, the Company has not been notified by any person (other than Directors or the chief executive of the Company) who had interests or short positions in the shares or underlying shares of the Company which were recorded in the register required to be kept by the Company under Section 336 of the SFO.
+Save as disclosed above, as at 31 December 2023, the Company has not been notified by any person (other than Directors or the chief executive of the Company) who had interests or short positions in the shares or underlying shares of the Company which were recorded in the register required to be kept by the Company under Section 336 of the SFO.